dguzh/geoparser/docs/index.rst

 2. **Candidate Generation**: For each toponym, the gazetteer database is queried to generate lists of potential candidate locations.
 This is done using a token-based greedy matching strategy designed to achieve high recall while keeping candidate lists concise.

-3. **Textual Representation**: The context surrounding each toponym is extracted and, if necessary, truncated to meet model input length requirements.
-Candidate locations are also transformed into texts by constructing descriptive sentences using attributes sourced from the gazetteer.
+3. **Textual Representation**: Toponyms are represented using their surrounding context, which is extracted and truncated to meet model input length requirements.
+Candidate locations are also transformed into text by constructing descriptive sentences using attributes sourced from the gazetteer.

 4. **Embedding Generation**: A fine-tuned `SentenceTransformer <https://www.sbert.net/>`_ model is used to encode the textual representations of both toponyms and candidates into embeddings that map them into a shared vector space.